FASHN Virtual Try-On v1.6

 When your virtual try-on completes successfully, the status endpoint will return:

-array contains URLs to your generated try-on images showing the model wearing the specified garment.
-The number of images depends on the num_samples
+The output array contains URLs to your generated try-on images showing the model wearing the specified garment.
+The number of images depends on the num_samples parameter (default: 1).

 Runtime Errors